Advocates call on Pa. officials to reduce inmate population amid coronavirus outbreak

 If that population gets infected, prisons will have no choice but to utilize outside medical providers and hospitals to treat inmates with respiratory issues.

 SCI Laurel Highlands is the state’s primary geriatric institution.
 With 1,521 inmates, it currently houses more people than it can hold and has just four ventilators, according to the ACLU.
-Another 18 of the state’s 25 correctional institutions are in similar straits.
+An additional 18 of the state’s 25 correctional institutions are in similar straits.

 In response, advocates are calling on the state to follow the lead of other counties to reduce the state’s inmate population.